 This option allows you to set a commission structure based on the number of attendees that show up to an appointment or class.
 Let's explore this feature in more detail.

-1. Click the Class Flat Rate tab on the Payroll Configuration screen.
+1. Click the Classes tab on the Payroll Configuration screen.

 Click Check-In or Paid to give commission to an employee if an attendee has checked in (marked as Show) or has paid for the service or class.